 Student government at William and Mary is vested in the Student Assembly.
 The Assembly provides a voice for both graduate and undergraduate student opinion and a means through which students participate in the growth of a strong community.
 It has four basic objectives: (1) to provide a voice for student opinion, (2) to educate and inform the student body, (3) to fairly and equitably allocate the student activity fee, and (4) to provide cultural and social programming and student services.
-In particular, the Graduate Council of the Student Assembly represents the unique interests of graduate students in all five graduate schools at the College of Arts and Sciences, Business, Education, Law, and Marine Science.
+In particular, the Graduate Council of the Student Assembly represents the unique interests of graduate students in all five graduate schools at the College.
 The president and vice president of each school's graduate association serve as members of the Graduate Council of the Student Assembly.